Friday, December 23, 2011

 In 1989, Havel, a passionate supporter of non-violent resistance, was a leading figure in the Velvet Revolution which occurred from November 17th to December 29, 1989, during which student and citizen demonstrations against the ruling Communist Party took place, first in Prague and then all across Czechoslovakia.

 On November 17th, International Students Day, a peaceful demonstration of 15,000 students chanting anti-communist slogans was suppressed by riot police, spawning false rumors that one student had been killed.
-Students and theatre employees and actors went on strike in protest of the violence, as posters were used to spread the word since the government controlled media would suppress any such stories.
+Students and theater employees and actors went on strike in protest of the violence, as posters were used to spread the word since the government controlled media would suppress any such stories.

 The inaccurate reports of a student death having occurring on the 17th added to the unrest among the general population and the strike began to spread to other cities beyond Prague.
 Havel and other leaders of opposition groups established the Civic Forum on the 19th to unify the protestors and went on to call for the dismissal of those responsible for the violence of the 17th as well as the release of all political prisoners.